Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 Yes, one has to preach to all people about purity and kind behavior.
 However, are not evil people necessary?

-They help one to cognize the ephemerality of earthly treasures and the illusiveness of hopes for eternally staying on the Earth in one’s present body.
+They help one to cognize the ephemerality of worldly treasures and the illusiveness of hopes for eternally staying on the Earth in one’s present body.

 In interaction with them, people of goodness make efforts in changing themselves on the Path to Tao in order to become as far from evil as possible.
 After all, in order to become unreachable for evil, one must perform concrete actions on developing oneself as a consciousness…*